XinyuKang22/APIsOverData/README.md

 1. What information did Hasura use to auto-detect the relationship between an actor and a role?
 2. Why is there no relationship between the Role and Film detected?
+3. Why do you think there is both `roles` and `roles_aggregate`?
+When do you think you would use each one?

-Add another changeset to create the necessary information to link a Role and Film.
+Add another changeset to create the information necessary for Hasura to detect a relationship between a Role and a Film.
 Then go through the tables in the Hasura console and add all the auto-detected relationships.
 If you are adding another column to an existing table, it may be simpler to reset your data at this point.

 Now, use the "API Explorer" to create a query that traverses our whole graph: actor -> role -> film.